 We are currently recruiting for:

-Both full and part time roles are available (a minimum of 2 days a week)
+Both full and part time roles available (a minimum of 3 days a week)

 No shift work or evening/weekend work

-As part of the role, you will work across Buckinghamshire at both our High Wycombe and Aylesbury locations, plus out in the community.
-You will work alongside people with a learning disability, aged 23 years and older, to meet their individual needs to achieve positive outcomes.
+You will work at our High Wycombe and Aylesbury buildings, plus in local colleges and out in the community.
+You will work alongside people with a learning disability or autism to meet their individual needs and support young people with their families to achieve positive outcomes.

-To succeed you will be able to work as part of a team and independently and have a 'can do' attitude.
-You will need to have good communication skills, as well a desire to help people with a learning disability learn new skills, access employment opportunities and build friendships.
+To succeed you will be able to work both as part of a team and independently and have a 'can do' attitude.
+You will need to have good communication skills and an understanding of both self-advocacy and inclusion.
+We can teach you all you need to know; you just need to have the passion and care.

 You will have the opportunity to help someone develop and grow as a person whilst making a difference that will live with you forever.
-And, as one of our team said ‘Working with people with a learning disability is the most rewarding and fulfilling role’
+And, as one of our team said, ‘Working with people with a learning disability or autism is the most rewarding and fulfilling role I have ever had.’